They say…

 An enthusiastic bottler, the brewery has its own line, a shrewd investment given its location in a far-flung corner of the nation.
 All the beers are racked straight from the cask, unfiltered, unfined and vegan-friendly.
 With the help of Martyn I picked out two from a range of six to feature here, both of them beers of quality and distinction.

-Medra (4 per cent), the most distinctive of the two by a hair, is a cheerful with a stylish American twist from using Cascade hops alongside Fuggles.
+Medra (4 per cent), the most distinctive of the two by a hair, is a cheerful bitter with a stylish American twist from using Cascade hops alongside Fuggles.
 The name means ‘I can’ and refers to a local tradition that the island’s people were especially versatile, always giving this answer when asked if they could do a particular job.

 Medra pours a lovely sunny amber with a persistent bubbly off-white head.
 There’s a pronounced honeybush aroma with some more resiny hoppiness.